ornladios/ADIOS2/docs/user_guide/source/engines/sst.rst

 delivered to the readers.)
 This value is interpreted by SST Writer engines only.

-5. **DataTransport**:  Default **"RDMA"**.
+5. **DataTransport**: Default **varies**.
 This string value specifies the underlying network communication mechanism to use for exchanging data in SST.
+Generally this is chosen by SST based upon what is available on the current platform.
+However, specifying this engine parameter allows overriding SST's choice.
 Current allowed values are **"RDMA"** and **"WAN"**.  (**ib** and **fabric** are accepted as equivalent to **RDMA** and **evpath** is equivalent to **WAN**.)
 Generally both the reader and writer should be using the same network transport, and the network transport chosen may be dictated by the situation.
 For example, the RDMA transport generally operates only between applications running on the same high-performance interconnect (e.g. on the same HPC machine).
 If communication is desired between applications running on different interconnects, the Wide Area Network (WAN) option should be chosen.
 This value is interpreted by both SST Writer and Reader engines.

+5. **NetworkInterface**: Default **NULL**.
+In situations in which there are multiple possible network interfaces available to SST, this string value specifies which should be used to generate SST's contact information for writers.
+Generally this should *NOT* be specified except for narrow sets of circumstances.
+It has no effect if specified on Reader engines.
+If specified, the string value should correspond to a name of a network interface, such as are listed by commands like "netstat -i".
+For example, on most Unix systems, setting the NetworkInterface parameter to "lo" (or possibly "lo0") will result in SST generating contact information that uses the network address associated with the loopback interface (127.0.0.1).
+This value is interpreted by only by the SST Writer engine.

 ====================   ===================== =========================================================
  **Key**                **Value Format**      **Default** and Examples